bevyengine/rfcs/rfcs/45-stageless.md

 fn main() {
     App::new()
         .add_systems(
-            // Conveneniently ordering these systems relative to each other chain!([
+            (
                apply_forces,
                apply_acceleration,
                apply_velocity
-            ])
+            )
+            // Conveneniently ordering these systems relative to each other .chain()
             // Ensuring they run on a fixed timestep
             // as part of the `CoreSchedule::FixedUpdate` schedule .in_schedule(CoreSchedule::FixedUpdate)